0xM0R4D/Students-Affairs-website/README.md

 # Students-Affairs-website

-This website designed to used by administrator of college.
+This website designed to used by administrators of college.

 website hase the following features: